Apprenticeships & Certificate Programs

 • Financial aid available

-website: dukeeyecenter.duke.edu/optech
+Website: dukeeyecenter.duke.edu/optech

-HCL Technologies Apprenticeship Program
+HCLTech IT Apprenticeship Program

 Caterpillar Clayton Apprenticeship Program

+Collaboration between Caterpillar and Johnston County Community College for graduating seniors.
 Caterpillar will be recruiting for several open positions in our apprenticeship program, for individuals to join our program in June.
 This program is open to high school graduates who are interested in working part-time with Caterpillar while achieving their Associates Degree in Applied Engineering at Johnston Community College (JCC).
+See details on the website.

 UNC Health Medical Assistant Apprenticeship Program (MAAP)

-See this link for the details.
+See this link for details.

 Wake Emergency Medical Services Certification Program